Xu-Haicheng/DSC180A-Methodology-5/index.md

 Mentor: Brian Duke

-Questions

-What is the most interesting topic covered in your domain this quarter?
+** What is the most interesting topic covered in your domain this quarter? **

-Describe a potential investigation you would like to pursue for your Quarter 2 Project.
+** Describe a potential investigation you would like to pursue for your Quarter 2 Project. **

-What is a potential change you’d make to the approach taken in your current Quarter 1 Project?
+** What is a potential change you’d make to the approach taken in your current Quarter 1 Project? **

-What other techniques would you be interested in using in your project?
+** What other techniques would you be interested in using in your project? **